earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 };
 ~~~

-I'm returning an explanitory message in plain text if URL is missing and otherwise I return the result of `call`.
+I'm returning an explanatory message in plain text if URL is missing and otherwise I return the result of `call`.

 Since this is running in a container, `call` could call out to other programs installed in the container – perhaps downloading the html, and running a html minimizer?
 But for tutorial purposes, all it does it download the html content and return it as text.